IBM-Cloud/terraform-provider-ibm/website/docs/d/cis_botanalytics.html.markdown

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `domain_id` - (Required, String) The Domain of the CIS service instance.
 - `type`   - (Required, String) The type of bot analytics score - `score_source`, `timeseries` and `top_ns`.
-- `since`  - (Optional, String) The time from which the analytics data is requested.
-Default - data of last 24 hours.
+- `since`  - (Required, String) The time from which the analytics data is requested.
-- `until`  - (Optional, String) The time till which the analytics data is requested.
-Default - data of last 24 hours.
+- `until`  - (Required, String) The time till which the analytics data is requested.

 ## Attributes reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.